semanticsgraz/Semantics-Graz/about_us.md

 # About Us

 We are a group of young scientists interested in different fields of linguistics, mainly in semantics, pragmatics and syntax.
 We were given the amazing oportunity to explore our ideas in a professional environment and we are thereby able to contribute significantly to the scientific community.
-[Prof. Edgar Onea](https://homepage.uni-graz.at/en/edgar.onea-gaspar/), who leads our group, supervises us and provides support in our many interesting research projects.
+[Edgar Onea](https://homepage.uni-graz.at/en/edgar.onea-gaspar/), who leads our group, supervises us and provides support in our many interesting research projects.
 <p style="text-align:center;"><img src="images/groupfoto2.jpg" alt="group foto" width="500" /></p>